 An inferred IU claim occurs when you don’t claim individual unemployability, but the evidence you submit makes the VA infer that it is the case.
 The concept of inferred IU came out of the precedent-setting court case Rice v.
 Shinseki.

 “Rice v.
-Shinseki says that when the records in the file raise the issue of unemployability – somewhere along the way, a doctor has said that this condition is impacting their ability to work — that raises IU, and the VA is supposed to adjudicate it,” VA-certified disability benefits attorney Lori Underwood said.
+Shinseki says that when the records in the file raise the issue of unemployability – somewhere along the way, a doctor has said that this condition is impacting their ability to work — that raises IU, and the VA is supposed to adjudicate it,” VA-accredited disability lawyer Lori Underwood said.

 The VA often doesn’t make the right decision in these cases, Underwood said.
 And their failure to do so means veterans aren’t awarded years of back pay that they should receive.